-Deferred Outflows/Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+Deferred Outflows/Inflows of Resources - In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The Village has the following item that meet the criterion for this category - contributions made to the pension plan in the 2019 fiscal year.
+The Village has two items that meet the criterion for this category - contributions made to the pension plan in the 2021 fiscal year and pension-related deferrals.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The Village has two items that meet the criterion for this category - prepaid taxes and deferrals of pension expense that result from the implementation of GASB Statement 68.
+In some years the Village could have an item that meets the criterion for this category - deferrals of pension expense that result from the implementation of GASB Statement 68.

-Long-Term Obligations - In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities statement of net position.
+Long-Term Obligations - In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities Statement of Net Position.